anuragbhargava889/order_api/README.md

 2. Server is accessible at `http://localhost:8080`
 3. Run manual testcase suite by `docker-compose exec app npm test`

-## How to Run Tests (Explicity from cli)
+## How to Run Application (Explicity from cli without Docker Container)

- You should be able to run `npm install` followed by `npm test app/test` to run everything (assuming you have the LTS version of Node installed on your machine).
+1. For this you need to install npm and node JS on your local machine. (assuming you have the LTS version of Node installed on your machine).
+2. Then run `npm install` inside the application folder.
+It will install all packages.
+3. Then run `npm start`.
+It will start the node js server and application is accessiable at `http://localhost:8080`.
+4. Then run `npm test` to run test cases.

 ## App Structure